eth-ait/emdb/README.md

-# EMDB: The The Electromagnetic Database of Global 3D Human Pose and Shape in the Wild
+# EMDB: The Electromagnetic Database of Global 3D Human Pose and Shape in the Wild
 Under construction